linuxboot/contest/SPAG.md

 Sometimes Contest may need to pause a job.
 The most common reason for this is restart of the contest process itself.
 As a plugin author you may need to assist in orderly shutdown if possible.
 There are two things that can happen to your test step plugin:

 * A **cancellation** may come in (`ctx.Done()`).
 This means the job is cancelled or failed entirely and nothing can be done to save it.
 Plugins SHOULD immediately cease all actions and return.
 Plugins MUST return within roughly 30s.
 Plugins do not have to deal with targets/DUTs, you don’t need to put them into any channels or similar - the job is dead.
-Return `xcontext.ErrCancelled`
+Return `context.Canceled`
 * A **pause request** may come in.
 This means the contest server wants to restart.
 Not all plugins can support this easily, you can choose to ignore the pause request and continue as normal, however we want to minimize or completely get rid of these cases in the future.
-Plugin can either ignore the signal or react to it by serializing the state and returning it as `json.RawMessage`  together with `xcontext.ErrPaused`.
+Plugin can either ignore the signal or react to it by serializing the state and returning it as `json.RawMessage`  together with `signals.Paused`.
 If you do this, the framework will call Run again after the server has restarted and give your json back in `resumeState`.
 Note targets will not be re-injected, you need to remember them.
 However, new targets can still arrive after the resumption.
 You don’t need to remember or care about targets that you already returned with pass/fail, the framework knows and will send them to the following step if required.

 Further details on the semantics of Pause.